Try everything: wood, pencil, ink, oil, acrylic.

 Select two of: 6 DRPT 3020 Drawing: Figure 3

-This course combines life drawing with an in-depth study of figurative structure, including skeletal and muscular anatomy.
-Students will develop figure drawing skills and an understanding of the movement of the figure in space.
-The course also explores drawing from imagination, narrative, and sequencing images.
+This class combines life drawing with an in-depth study of figurative structure, including skeletal and muscular anatomy.
+Students develop figure drawing skills and an understanding of the movement of the figure in space.
+The class also explores drawing from imagination, narrative, and sequencing images.
 Students draw from nude and clothed models.
 Slide lectures, technical demonstrations, and anatomical lectures and texts support course material.

 Prerequisites: Foundation: Drawing 2 DRPT 3040 Issues in Abstraction 3

-In this course, students study the impulse toward abstraction in Western art and build upon drawing and painting techniques to explore the abstract visual forms.
-Students work through a wide range of approaches to surface, scale and shape as well as work in series.
+In this course, students examine the desire for abstraction in Western art and build upon drawing and painting techniques to explore the abstract visual forms.
+Students work through a wide range of approaches to surface, scale, and shape as well as work in series.
 Materials include oil and acrylic paint with admixtures, canvas, wood, and drawing directly on the wall.
-Sources can include observation, research, including photographs (particularly those taken by the student), and creative imagination.
-Projects are derived from course assignments and student proposals.
+Sources can include observation, research, and creative imagination.
+Projects are derived from class assignments and student proposals.
 Visual lectures covering historical and contemporary art, research, responsive writing, and field trips round out the course.

 Prerequisites: Introduction to Painting DRPT 3050 Painting: Water-Based Media 3

 In this course, students explore the versatility and compatibility of water-based media in order to extend, shape, and redefine issues of form and content in painting.
-The course investigates methods inherent in watercolor and acrylic painting media, such as color interaction, transparency/opacity, drawing, painting supports, and materials.
+Students investigate methods inherent in watercolor and acrylic painting media, such as color interaction, transparency/opacity, drawing, painting supports, and materials.
 Composition, formats, and content are regularly discussed.
 Regular visual lectures, information on materials, short readings, writing exercises, field trips, and critiques round out course content.